cyberbotics/webots-doc/guide/programming.md

 In the physics plugin you can use ODE's `dBodyGetLinearVel()` and `dBodyAngularVel()` functions.
 These functions return the linear velocity in meters per second, respectively the angular velocity in radians per second.
-Please find a description of ODE functions here: `here`.
+Please find a description of ODE functions here: [here](http://ode- wiki.org/wiki/index.php?title=Manual).

 ### How can I reset my robot?